Jizziee/Budget_Tracker_Formative_Prog_1/README.md

 This repository will contain a simple command-line Budget Tracker written in Python.

-Day 1: Initial setup with starter files and a working main.py.
+Day 1: Initial setup with starter files e.g: transaction.py, budget_tracker.py and a working main.py by testing print statement.

 Day 2:
 - Practiced running the project from both PyCharm and the command line.